Housing Standards

 2. Policy Context

-- Housing is a priority of Lincolnshire’s Joint Health and Wellbeing Strategy.
-A Housing Health and Care Delivery Group (HHCDG) will implement the Priority Delivery Plan.
+• Housing is a priority of Lincolnshire’s Joint Health and Wellbeing Strategy.
+A Housing Health and Ageing Well Delivery Group (HHAWDG) will implement the Priority Delivery Plan.

-- The HHCDG published a Lincolnshire Homes for Independence blueprint, outlining how local partnerships will assist people with care and support needs to live independently.
+• The HHAWDG published a Lincolnshire Homes for Independence blueprint, outlining how local partnerships will assist people with care and support needs to live independently.

 3. Local Picture